dotlineX/skovde-blog/content/posts/day-4/index.md

 ![Waterfall](waterfall_06.jpeg)

 That was it for the day.
-We went back to the hostel, hanged out with the rest of the students and packed our bags for the trip back home the next day.
+We went back to the hostel, hung out with the rest of the students and packed our bags for the trip back home the next day.